MSc Statistics and Data Mining, 120 credits

-Our master’s degree opens up the opportunity to obtain high-profile jobs as senior data analysts or other advanced positions in private companies or governmental institutions in, for example, the technological, financial or medical sector.
+The master’s programme opens up the opportunity to obtain high-profile jobs as senior data analysts or other advanced positions in private companies or governmental institutions within the technological, financial, medical etc. sectors.

 Compared to the bachelor’s degree of the same subject, our master’s degree provides the opportunity to work with the development of methods and search for senior positions or jobs with a more analytical profile.

-Students aiming for a scientific career will also find the programme an ideal background for future research.
-Many of the programme's lecturers are internationally established researchers in the fields of data mining, database methodology and computational statistics.
+Students aiming at a scientific career will also find the programme an ideal background for future research.
+Many of the programme's lecturers are internationally recognised researchers in the fields of data mining, database methodology and computational statistics.

 A bachelor’s degree with at least 90 credits, i.e. 18 months of full-time study, in mathematics, applied mathematics, statistics or computer science.
 The undergraduate courses in mathematics should include both calculus and linear algebra.
 Undergraduate courses in basic statistics and computer science are also required.

-Each applicant must enclose a Letter of Intent written in English, explaining why they want to study this programme, and a summary of their bachelor's essay or project.
-If applicants hold a degree that does not include a bachelor's essay or project, then their Letter of Intent should describe previous studies and any other academic activities related to the master's programme applied for.
+Each applicant must enclose a letter of intent written in English, explaining why they want to study this programme, and a summary of their bachelor's essay or project.
+If applicants hold a degree that does not include a bachelor's essay or project, then their letter of intent should describe previous studies and any other academic activities related to the master's programme.